.jpg)

 What I love about directing is the amazing human talent I get to collaborate with.
 I can't make music to safe my life, but I get to work with brilliant composers to create score for my films.
 I can't act to save my life, but I get to work with fantastic actors.
 And I couldn't be trusted holding a camera at a family wedding, but I'm very fortunate to collaborate and learn from talented cinematographers.
 But, it's also the unsung talent on a film-set that make a film.
 I will never forget on my mental health film Benchmarks, when our make up-artist Isabella Larter mentioned in pre-production that the semi-colon (;) in the community of those who have survived a suicide attempt, means that life didn't come to a full stop, it continued.
 The semi-colon is a symbol of hope.
 I thought wow, how beautiful.
 Even if it's seen and understood by a small percentage of the audience, it felt right for the main character to have it tattooed on his hand, and for the semi-colons to take the place of the letter 'i' in the end-credits.
 The human village of artists coming together and collaborating in unexpected ways can't be replicated in AI films.

 The original inspiration for Human Made came when Coca Cola decided to created a Christmas Ad that was completely AI: there were no human actors, no human crew in the making of the film.
 Some people in the industry believed 'ah, it looks fake... this isn't the future.'
 But, I showed it to my father without mentioning it was AI and simply said, 'check out this new Christmas ad by Coca Cola'.
 The penny dropped for me, after even watching it twice he didn't notice anything unusual about the commercial.
-It apparently even scored highly in audience testing.
-Other brands have followed suit.
-I believe we can't stop the tsunami of AI films, but what we can control how audience perceive them by celebrating work with humans in font of the camera and behind it too, creating a premium for Human Made films.
+Other brands have followed suit and this year, gen AI has been creeping more and more into the film industry.
+I believe we can't stop the tsunami of AI films, but what we can control is how audiences perceive them by celebrating work with humans in font of the camera and behind it too, creating a premium for Human Made films.

 About